An Investor’s Perspective – Part B

-This blog is the second of a six-part series on Investing.
+This blog is the second of a seven-part series on Investing.
 The third post covers steps to developing a sound investment strategy and I’ll share additional essential investment insights in the next four installments.

 In the first blog we covered six different perspectives I have learned as I’ve grown my investment portfolio over the years.
 If you haven’t seen my first post on investing, I suggest you start here.